chezka-gaddi/ProjectX/README.md

 		- minor damge smoke
 		- medium damage more smoke
 		- critical damage fire
 	- Projectiles now have trails
+  - Explosions are no longer a single static sprite
 - Memory Management
 	- Switched some heavily used objects to smart pointers to ensure quicker memory cleanup.
 ## Fixes